 Compassion and love led me to reach out to Helen and Ed.
 I'm grateful the outcome was resolved very quickly.
 The next time you see someone in need remember to "Pass It On"!

 God Bless You Ms. Erickson!!!

-Cheyenne P. almost 4 years ago from CA
+Cheyenne P. about 4 years ago from CA

 My grandpa has Alzheimer's, and during the summer there was a walk to end Alzheimer's and I did it with my family and Cal State Fullerton.
 It was so fun seeing everybody participate!

 Amanda R. about 4 years ago from CA